When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Additional Analysis

 As we discussed in \autoref{sec:body_decision_time}, we consider how long it takes participants to make \token-level decisions based on suggestion type.
 We saw that participants took less to make decisions about trustworthy \man detectives suggestions, suggesting that this is an unsurprising set of attributes for a detective.
 In this section, we provide more detail about how these comparisons were made and the findings on more scenarios (\autoref{tbl:time_to_decision}).

-For a given scenario, we start with the set of \tokens suggested by the model that would specify a given attribute (regardless of whether the \participant accepted it) and the time to make their decision.
-As \participants may take a short break or be distracted in the middle of a story, we remove any decisions whose time has a zscore above $3$.
+For a given scenario, we start with the set of \tokens suggested by the model that would specify a given attribute (regardless of whether the participant accepted it) and the time to make their decision.
+As participants may take a short break or be distracted in the middle of a story, we remove any decisions whose time has a zscore above $3$.
 This removed $70$ \token-level decisions that had an average time of $127$ seconds.

-In the \textsc{Student} scenario, we find that \participants took significantly longer to made decisions for ``unassertive'' suggestions than ``competitive'' ones, regardless of gender (\woman: $t(422)=5.792$, $\p<0.0001$; \man: $t(402)=6.298$, $\p<0.0001$).
-We also see that it took significantly longer to decide to accept ``competitive'' suggestions when the character in question was \woman ($t(405)=-2.833$, $\p\approx 0.0210$).
-This suggests that in this scenario, ``competitive'' characters are more expected (corroborated by the rate of ``competitive'' vs ``unassertive'' characters in the no suggestions conditions) and that a ``competitive'' \woman character is less expected than a \man one which is in line with \citet{cao-etal-2022-theory}'s finding that men are viewed comparatively more competitive than women.
+In the \textsc{Student} scenario, we find that participants took significantly longer to made decisions for ``unassertive'' suggestions than ``competitive'' ones, regardless of gender (\woman: $t(422)=5.792$, $\p<0.0001$, $d=0.568$; \man: $t(402)=6.298$, $\p<0.0001$, $d=0.636$).
+We also see that it took significantly longer to decide to accept ``competitive'' suggestions when the character in question was \woman ($t(405)=-2.833$, $\p\approx 0.0210$, $d=-0.285$).
+This suggests that in this scenario, ``competitive'' characters are more expected (corroborated by the rate of ``competitive'' vs ``unassertive'' characters in the no suggestions conditions) and that a ``competitive'' \woman character is less expected than a \man one which is in line with \citet{cao-etal-2022-theory}'s finding that men are viewed comparatively more competitive than women (though we do not see clear evidence in our post-survey that our participants also held this belief.
+See \autoref{tab:ABC_Cao}).

 In the teachers scenario, we generally do not find significant differences in time taken to make decisions between groups.
-However, we do see a significant trend of suggestions that ``Mrs. Brown'' is a repellent teacher taking longer to decide about than suggestions that she is a likeable teacher ($t(380)=2.855$, $\p\approx 0.0206$).
-This potential expectation that \woman teachers are likeable is again corroborated by our earlier findings about the rate of choosing ``Mrs. Brown'' to be likeable without suggestions.
-While we cannot confirm \citet{cao-etal-2022-theory}'s finding that women are seen as more likeable than men, our findings in this scenario do agree that \woman people are seen as more likeable than repellent.
+However, we do see a significant trend of suggestions that ``Mrs. Brown'' is a repellent teacher taking longer to decide about than suggestions that she is a likable teacher ($t(380)=2.855$, $\p\approx 0.0206$, $d=0.293$).
+This potential expectation that \woman teachers are likable is again corroborated by our earlier findings about the rate of choosing ``Mrs. Brown'' to be likable without suggestions.
+While we cannot confirm \citet{cao-etal-2022-theory}'s finding that women are seen as more likable than men, our findings in this scenario do agree that \woman people are seen as more likable than repellent.